Loose tire rolls down New Jersey highway until crashing into car

-EDISON, New Jersey (WABC) -- It was a wild scene in New Jersey when a wayward tire rolled down the highway until it went flying into a moving vehicle.

-Video of the incident was recorded as the tire rolled down Route 440 on Wednesday.
+Video of the incident was recorded as the tire rolled down Route 440 this week.

 As the tire rolled down the highway, it suddenly jumped onto the median, rolled along the other side and then headed straight for the Rice family.

-John Rice, an officer in Pascataway, was driving behind his wife Allison and their three young children.
+John Rice, an officer in Piscataway, was driving behind his wife Allison and their three young children.

-"Initially I thought please don't hit my wife...please don't hit her," John said on Thursday.
+"Initially I thought please don't hit my wife, my wife's in the car in front of me, three kids in the car and that was going through my head, please don't hit her," John said on Thursday.

-The runaway tire first clipped Allison's car before it slammed into her husband's vehicle.
+The runaway tire first clipped Allison's car before it slammed into her husband's Jeep.

 "I thought it was going to come right through my windshield," Allison said.